Botanical garden of Upper Brittany: History

 The park was created in 1847, around the Château de la Foltière.
-In 1796 the old manor house was the headquarters of an uprising against the government of the French Republic led by Count Joseph de Puisaye.
+In 1796, the old manor house was the headquarters of an uprising against the government of the French Republic led by Count Joseph de Puisaye.
 In 1820, the Estate of La Foltière was bought by the family Frontin des Buffards.
-In 1847, the land surrounding the pond in the park was redesigned as an English romantic landscape garden, with winding paths that follow the terrain, and a view from the lawn in front of the house to the church tower in the village.
+In 1847, the land surrounding the pond in the park was redesigned as an English romantic landscape garden.
+It featured paths that follow the terrain, and a view of the lawn in front of the house and the church tower in the village.

-The gardens

-The botanical park is made up of three parts :

-The Arcadia Gardens

-The first part : Arcadia refers to classical antiquity and the youthfulness of the garden.